ftkurt/data-analyst-project-portfolio/udacity-data-analyst-nanodegree/project-4/Open-Street-Map.md

 ## New Problems
 * It seems some have names only in English.
 I will add these entries with their English names.
 * Apart from this, most of places seem to be holding no information but the religion tag itself.
-Since, we have no chance of making guesses about this I will simply ignore these entries.
+Since, we have no chance of making guesses about these I will simply ignore these entries.
 * Lastly, there are some entries with some variables that could help to extract their types.